pattern

 to memorize information with the intention of sharing it later

-Ex: Children store up amusing stories to tell their parents when they come home from school .
+Ex: Children often store up amusing stories to tell their parents when they come home from school .

 daily words